 Redemption rates with avianca lifemiles

-The avianca lifemiles program no longer publishes an award chart, but does have pretty consistent award pricing.
-Just to give an example of rates you can expect to pay when originating travel in the mainland of the United States (all prices are one-way):
+The avianca lifemiles program no longer publishes an award chart, so award pricing can range quite a bit based on the specific route.
+Just to give an example of average rates you can expect to pay when originating travel in the mainland of the United States (all prices are one-way):

 How I approach redeeming lifemiles